Find. Compare. Blaze Ahead.

 Three things turned AI video into the hottest comparison topic of the year.

 First, Sora died.
-OpenAI shut down the consumer Sora app on April 26, 2026 — TechCrunch reported the product was burning around $1M a day with a user base that had collapsed from a 1M peak to under 500K.
+OpenAI shut down the consumer Sora app on April 26, 2026: TechCrunch reported the product was burning around $1M a day with a user base that had collapsed from a 1M peak to under 500K.
 Lifetime in-app revenue: ~$2.1M.
 Disney's $1B partnership reportedly got less than an hour's notice before the public announcement.
 The Sora API technically lives until September 24, 2026, but for consumer creators, Sora is over.

 Second, Kling 3.0 launched February 4 and Veo 3.1 dropped on April 2.
-Both ship genuine generation-leap features — native 4K at 60fps for Kling, native 48kHz spatial audio for Veo.
+Both ship genuine generation-leap features: native 4K at 60fps for Kling, native 48kHz spatial audio for Veo.
 The bar moved twice in one quarter.

 Third, Google restructured its subscriptions at I/O 2026 four days ago (May 19-20).
 The old $250 AI Ultra tier was cut to $200.
 A new $100 AI Ultra tier appeared underneath it.
 Free Veo generations now exist at 10/month for any Google account.
-If you've read pricing posts written before May 19, throw them out — Google's whole AI-video pricing changed last week.
+If you've read pricing posts written before May 19, throw them out: Google's whole AI-video pricing changed last week.

-How the four compare at a glance
+How the top tools compare at a glance

 ToolRatingPriceBest forVerdict